-Infection is the second cause of death among dialysis patients as their immune system is compromised due to diseased condition, poor nutrition and poor Quality of Life.
-The last thing a patient wants when going to a hospital for treatment is a hospital-acquired infection.
-As usual the dialysis nurses play a key role in helping to prevent illness before it happens by adhering to evidence-based infectioncontrol policies.
-This includes keeping the healthcare environment clean, wearing personal protective clothing, using barrier precautions and practicing correct hand washing.
-Although nurses are busy with many responsibilities, the time it takes to control infection is well worth the effort.
+In fact, infection is the second cause of death among dialysis patients as their immune system is compromised due to diseased condition, poor nutrition, poor hygiene due to lack of familial support and poor Quality of Life.
+The last thing a patient wants when going to a hospital for treatment is a hospital-acquired infection also known as nosocomial infection.

-Although nurses at the Unit were using more evidence-based practice, there was still some room for improvement.
-In year 2016, 28 patients were admitted to hospital with infected dialysis catheters and this had a negative impact on their health and Quality of Life.
+Nurses at the Unit were more evidence-based orientated but there was still some room for improvement.
+In year 2017, 15 patients were admitted to hospital with infected dialysis catheters and this had a negative impact on their health and Quality of Life.